tiyodev/api-rest-go-v2/README.md

 Check that dependencies exist when creating or modifying an object.
 For exemple, when we create a People object, we don't check if the parameter homeworld_id corresponding to an existing object in database.

+# Known issues

+Relationships Many to Many between People and Species dosn't work.
+For exemple when I get one People By Id, I Preload Species entities but in the response there are not spacies.